USPTO 2015–2025 USPTO PatentsView US Federal Government

 Frequently Asked Questions

-How many patents does United States Department of Energy hold?
+How many patents does United States Department Of Energy hold?

-What is United States Department of Energy's Innovation Score?
+What is United States Department Of Energy's Innovation Score?

-United States Department of Energy has an Innovation Score of 68.2 out of 100.
-This composite metric weighs portfolio volume (40%), filing velocity (20%), technology breadth (25%), and claim depth (15%).
+United States Department Of Energy has an Innovation Score of 68.2 out of 100 (top 1% of the corpus).
+This composite metric weighs portfolio volume (40%), grant velocity (20%), technology breadth (25%), and claim depth (15%).

-What technology areas does United States Department of Energy focus on?
+What technology areas does United States Department Of Energy focus on?

-What does claim depth mean for United States Department of Energy's patents?
+What does claim depth mean for United States Department Of Energy's patents?

-How is the United States Department of Energy patent data sourced?
+How is the United States Department Of Energy patent data sourced?

 All patent data comes from USPTO PatentsView, a public research dataset maintained by the United States Patent and Trademark Office covering US granted utility patents from 2015 to 2025.